ppaschos/snowmass-connect-docs/docs/index.md

 To transfer files you can select the list files from your local computer and then select Start.
 To transfer files out simply reverse the direction of the process.

  **Important** Users can not access their home directories in the snowmass21 login node over the Globus door.
 However, users do have access to the /stash/collab directory when they login to login.snowmass21.io.
 Files can be moved or copied over to their home directory but it is strongly discouraged for files larger than a few MB.

-## Data for computational workflows to the OSG grid

-As disussed above, users should place their science input data for processing on the Open Science Grid in /stash/collab/user/<user_id> or /stash/collab/project/snowmass21.
-There's no quota on this filesystem but expect about 10TB available.
-Data can be transferred to the grid as part of an OSG job using the stashcp tool.
-You can insert the following command in your execution script to move data from your collab space to the remote worker node where your job is running:

-    module load stashcache
-    stashcp /osgconnect/collab/user/<user_id>/<input_file> .

-To transfer data back to your collab space from the remote node that is running your job you can execute the following command:

-    stashcp <output_file> stash:///osgconnect/collab/user/<user_id>/<output_file>

 ## Job submissions

 A typical submission script is inlined below.